-An applicant for, or a recipient of, financial aid (including grants, loans, work study, college employment, childcare assistance, and scholarships) shall not be discriminated against on the basis of race, color, creed, religion, age, sex, marital status, beliefs, national origin, disabling condition, veteran's status, or limited English proficiency.
+An applicant for, or a recipient of,financial aid (including grants, loans, work study, college employment, childcare assistance, and scholarships) shall not be discriminated against on the basis of race, color, creed, religion, age, sex, marital status, beliefs, national origin, disabling condition, veteran's status, or limited English proficiency.

-· Use of Facilities and Services
+Use of Facilities and Services

-Victoria College may delineate the purpose for which students may use certain facilities and shall make them available on a fair and equitable basis.
-However, the College may restrict its facilities and services when their use would interfere with normal College operations.
+Victoria College may delineate the

+purpose for which students may use

+certain facilities and shall make them

+available on a fair and equitable basis.

+However, the College may restrict its

+facilities and services when their use

+would interfere with normal College

+operations and primary instructional

+purposes or create undue security or

+maintenance concerns.